wulalasuperdope/1909-stretches/README.md

 # Stretches

 ## Setup
-The goal of these exercises is to practice JS fundamentals buy writing functions and tests, and to acquaint you with the Node.js and Github environments.
+The goal of these exercises is to practice JS fundamentals by writing functions and tests, and to acquaint you with the Node.js and Github environments.

 Fork this repo, then clone **your** fork to your machine.
 Make sure this git repo isn't inside another git repo!